Fighter jet landing on USS Harry S. Truman aircraft carrier goes overboard, forcing pilots to eject

 Meanwhile, the Houthis continue to assess the damage after daytime Israeli airstrikes targeted Yemen's rebel-held capital of Sanaa.

-"Arrestment" refers to the hook system used by aircraft landing on carriers, which catch steel wire ropes on the flight deck.
+"Arrestment" refers to the hook system used by aircraft landing on carriers, which catches steel wire ropes on the flight deck.
 It remains unclear what part of the system failed.

 The two pilots on board were later rescued by a helicopter and suffered minor injuries in the incident, the official added.
 No one on the flight deck was hurt.